gatechain/gatechain-docs/en/gatechain-pos.md

  	b.You can view using a blockchain explorer：http://explorer.gatechain.io/testnet/consensus

-2.Initiate a  "delegate" transaction to delegate all or  part of your GT to  selected one or more consensus accounts.
+2. Initiate a  "delegate" transaction to delegate all or  part of your GT to  selected one or more consensus accounts.
 Now you become a delegator.

  	 a.Initiate a delegation transaction [CLI](/cli/staking.md#delegate token to consensus accounts-api) [API](/API/staking.md#delegate token to consensus accounts-command-line)

 3. If the delegation transaction succeeded, you can get a share of the mining reward following the consensus account's POS mining.

 4. During delegating, delegator can initiate  three operations to “fetch income” , “shift delegation” or  “undelegate”

+	Note:When the principal performs three operations: "again delegate", "redelegate" and "undelegate",Reward amount is directly returned to account balance,To query the specific reward amount, you need to view the content "transfer" in the corresponding transaction details.

     a.Delegator can initiate “fetch income” transaction  to extract its share of mining reward income to its own account.